 As set out in Chapter 3, the Authority broke the GDA further down into segments and settlements.
 The latter category is particularly useful for appraising options for local movement.
-Settlements relate to towns and suburbs - areas focussed on local services and commercial centres.
-A key requirement of the
+Settlements relate to towns and suburbs - areas focused on local services and commercial centres.
+A key requirement of the Strategy is to ensure a framework is in place to maximise the accessibility to such services provided at the local level.